Ph.D., M.A. University of Chicago

 Like my teaching, my scholarship crosses disciplinary boundaries, engaging Translation Studies, French & Francophone Studies, and Gender & Sexuality Studies.
 Recent projects include a monograph, A Voltaire for Russia: A.P.
 Sumarokov's Journey from Poet-Critic to Russian Philosophe (Northwestern University Press, 2010) and a volume of translations with critical apparatus, Russian Women Poets of the Eighteenth and Early Nineteenth Centuries (University of Toronto Centre for Reformation and Renaissance Studies, 2014).

 Having participated in numerous study abroad programs myself, including a year in France in high school, a JYA split between Paris and Leningrad in college, and a Fulbright year in St. Petersburg during graduate school, I enjoy advising students about opportunities for study in Russia.
 In that role, I offer the perspective of a seasoned resident director.
 I brought Davidson student groups to Moscow and St. Petersburg several times and led faculty colleagues to Russia in Summer 2014 as part of our Studio R initiative.
-Most recently, I visited St. Petersburg in October 2017 to present a paper at the Russian Academy of Sciences-Pushkin House (IRLI-Pushkinskii dom) at a conference marking the 300th birthday of one of the founding fathers of Russian literature, Alexander Petrovich Sumarokov.
-During that trip, I also enjoyed checking in with four Davidson students currently studying abroad in the beautiful city by the Neva.
+In spring 2019 I look forward to leading HUM 104 students to St. Petersburg and Moscow over spring break.